City Library & Community Hub

 The AccessAble website has full information on the accessibility of City Library.

 This library is autism-friendly (please see our user guide (pdf, 1.88mb) here) and has a hearing loop to assist communication with hearing impaired people.

 About City library

 The City Library building is named Charles Avison Building after the 18th century Newcastle composer.
 On Sunday 21 June 2009 the building was formally dedicated by Dr Herbert Loebl who unveiled a plaque in the library as part of the Avison Ensemble Young Musicians Awards.

-The main entrance into the building is through a dramatic blue glass box on New Bridge Street West with a second entrance on Princess Square.
-The whole building is self service with self-issue and return facilities.
+The main entrance into the building is through a dramatic blue glass box on New Bridge Street West with a second entrance from Princess Square.
+The whole building is self-service with self-issue and return facilities.
 This means that instead of being stationed behind a desk our staff can help you more easily.

-Level 3 includes a wonderful children's library as well as adult fiction and community languages.
-Level 3 is also home to the Business & Intellectual Property Centre.
+Level 3 includes a wonderful children's library as well as adult fiction and community languages and our Business & Intellectual Property Centre.